 - I. The financial records and accounts of the School Board shall be kept by the Superintendent on forms and in the manner prescribed by State Board of Education rules.
-If such forms are not prescribed by State Board of Education rules or Florida Statutes, then forms prescribed by the Superintendent shall be used. - II.
+If such forms are not prescribed by State Board of Education rules or Florida Statutes, then on forms prescribed by the Superintendent. - II.
 The Superintendent shall submit to the School Board a financial statement for each month of the school fiscal year.
 The format of the statement shall be approved by the School Board and shall include a cumulative report to date of all receipts and expenditures for the school fiscal year. - III.
 The Superintendent shall develop and the School Board approve procedures under which any funds under their control are allowed to be transmitted by electronic transaction.

-215.85, CHAPTER 668, 1001.43, 1001.51, 1010.11, 1011.60, 1011.62, F.S.
+215.85, C h 668, 1001.43, 1001.51, 1010.11, 1011.62, F.S.

-REVISED: 10/21/08 FORMERLY: 2.6(1), 2.11(1)
+FORMERLY: 2.6(1), 2.11(1)